Txythread/smiscasm/src/help/help.md

     Generates data for the CU's decoding memory based on all the instructions in the instructions folder.
 * `-o` or `--output`:
     Specifies the output file's name and folder.
 If this option isn't used, the input name will be the output name (except for the suffix).
+* `--get-micro-operation`:
+    Gets a micro operation's name by its index (starting at 0).
 * `-h` or `-help` prints this screen.